kglw-dot-net/phase1/songs/murder-of-the-universe.md

 > And the stream becomes a waterfall.
 > Munt is finally cascading from my input.
 >
-> The creeping sick moves from my breath.
+> The creeping sick moves from my breath
 > And into my heart where it is pumped to every inch of my body.
 > I feel it snake through the knots of my deepest veins
 > And eats through the walls of my zells.